skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/README.md

-# Smart News Crawler Demo - News and Content in Exchange for Identity
+# Smart News Crawler Demo - News and Content given End-User Identity

-In this demo, we’ll explore how Skyfire enables seamless, token-based identification for crawling protected websites, and how its identification-based access model benefits both data providers and consumers.
+In this demo, we’ll demonstrate how you can use `kya` tokens to gate agentic and bot access to your websites and APIs.
+Content publishers can enforce not being disintermediated from their human users by requiring agentic platforms and bots to submit verified `kya` tokens that

 ### The Problem: Crawling Protected Content